crimeraaa/dst-shellbells/README.md

 }
 ```

-No need for the `.lua` extension.
+No need for the `.lua` extension, as the game will later on think you're trying to call something like `thelick.lua.lua`.
+Although I added a little check in this same file to remove instances of `.lua` should any be found, so if you include it you'll still be fine!

 After all this, assuming everything went well with no errors, you should be able to call your song ingame!
 If this file `scripts/songs/My Songs/thelick.lua` did exist, then I could call it with `c_shellsfromtable(mysongs.thelick)`!

 ### Declaring custom folders